skhiggins/Stata_guide/README.md

     * logs - subfolder for log files
   * scripts - code goes in this folder.
 The scripts needed to go from raw data to final results are stored directly in the scripts folder.
     * programs - a subfolder containing functions called by the analysis scripts.
 All user-written ado files should be contained in this directory.
     * old - a subfolder where old scripts are stored if there are major changes to the structure of the project.
-Scripts in `old` are not used to go from raw data to final results, but are kept here while the project is ongoing in case they need to be used or referred back to in the future.
-The old subfolder is not included in the replication package since the scripts in this subfolder are not part of the analysis.
+Scripts in the old subfolder are not used to go from raw data to final results, but are kept here while the project is ongoing in case they need to be used or referred back to in the future.
+The old subfolder is not included in the replication package since the scripts in this subfolder are not part of the process of going from raw data to final results.

+## Filepaths
+* Use forward slashes for filepath names (`$results/tables` not `$results\tables`).
+This ensures that the code works across multiple operating systems, and avoids issues that arise due to the backslash being used as an escape character.
+* Avoid spaces and capital letters in file and folder names.
+* Never use `cd` to manually change the directory.
+Unfortunately Stata does not have a package to work with relative filepaths (like `here` in R or `pyprojroot` in Python).
+Instead, the `00_run.do` script (described below) should define a global macro for the project's root directory and (optionally) global macros for its immediate subdirectories.
+Then, since scripts should always be run through the `00_run.do` script, all other do files should not define full absolute paths but instead should specify absolute paths using the global macro for the root directory that was defined in `00_run.do`.
+	* This ensures that when others run the project code, they only need to change the file path in one place.
+	* Within project teams, you can include a chunk of code in `00_run.do` that automatically determines which team member's computer or which server is running the code using `if` conditions with ``"`c(username)'"``.
+This is described in more detail below in the example `00_run.do` script below.
+	* However, for the replication package a user outside the team would still need to manually edit the file path of the project's root directory.
+This should require editing only __one line of code__ in `00_run.do` and not editing any code in any other do files.

 ## Scripts structure

+### Separating scripts
 Because we often work with large data sets and efficiency is important, I advocate (nearly) always separating the following three actions into different scripts:

   1. Data preparation (cleaning and wrangling)